Trigger Toolkit: 9 Approaches to the Pain Beneath Triggers

 Assessing Progress: Healing on a 100 Point Scale

-With most journeys having seasons or years of ups and downs, discerning progress can be difficult.
-Fortunately, the trigger experiences themselves are a great way to gauge progress.
-Early in the journey, triggers are overwhelming.
-As stored pain is released, trigger frequency, intensity, and duration (among other things) change significantly.
+Gauging progress on an up and down healing journey can be difficult.
+Fortunately, trigger experiences are a great way to gauge progress.
+Triggers feel overwhelming in the beginning, but as stored pain is released, trigger frequency, intensity, and duration (among other things) change significantly.
 The chart below helps you assess where you are in the healing journey from 0-100 (higher is better).

-Instructions: considering the last two weeks, circle the cell in each column that best describes your experience.
-It's okay to be in different rows in different columns.
-Add up up the score in the left column for each circle to get a total score out of 100.
-It's typical people who have recently discovered their partner's affair to score zero or close to zero, so don't feel bad!
-Repeate the assessment whenever you wish, though changes may only be noticeable over months or a season.
+Instructions: considering the last two weeks, circle the statement in each column that best describes your experience.
+It's normal to be in different rows in different columns.
+For each circle, add the score in the left column to get a total score out of 100.
+Scoring close to zero is completely normal for those who have recently discovered their partner's affair so refrain from self-judgment.
+Repeating the assessment each season in an appropriate frequency to gauge healing progress.